alexanderhong/alexanderhong.github.io/contents/about.md

 The site is designed by me and built in Wintersmith, using some of the source code of the Wintersmith blog template.
 You can view the repository [here][1].

 I'm still in the process of moving stuff over from my older portfolio.
 In the meantime, you can find my older works (mostly pre-2020 stuff) [here][3].
-My works can also be found on [The Daily Californian website][5].
+My illustrations can also be found on [The Daily Californian website][5].

 If you have any questions about my work or just want to chat, feel free to reach out to me at [alexanderhong@berkeley.edu][2].
 If you have questions about my editorial and design work, specifically, I'm also reachable at [creativedirector@dailycal.org][4].